P l a n e G e o m e t r y

 Geometry, which literally means land measurement, is the study of figures.

 Let us begin with what we could actually experience, namely a cube.
 A cube is an example of a solid figure.
 Each of its boundaries, or faces, is the plane figure called a square.
 The boundaries of a square are straight lines.
-And the boundaries, or ends, of a line are called points.
+And the boundary, or end, of a line we call a point.

 In this subject, we aspire to knowledge of plane figures: squares, circles, triangles.
 We want to know their properties and how to construct them.
-With the ideas of the figures already in mind, plane geometry begins and proceeds.
+Plane geometry begins with the idea of each figure already in mind.

 A line is length with no width.
 That is the idea of a line.
 What we draw, of course, has width and is a representation or a symbol for that idea, in the same way that a word is a symbol for the thing to which it refers.
 The word cat is not a cat.
 All communication is by means of symbols to evoke an idea.